jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/03_binary_operations_2.rst

     :emphasize-lines: 2

     def negate_first(input_1, input_2):
-        return True if not p else False if not p:
+        return True if not input_1 else False if not p:
             return True
         return False